Crushing College with ADHD

 According to the Oxford Dictionary, relaxation is “a state of being free from tension and anxiety.”
 But many people with ADHD have a hard time relaxing.
 This may be because they live in a constant state of stress, or because they have trouble making time for themselves.
 Read on for a discussion about relaxation including strategies and tips to help you make relaxation part of your daily routine.

-adhd vs ld graphic
+adhd vs. ld graphic

 Is ADHD a Learning Disability?